stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 osTicket also required CGI.
 To find it I expanded Internet Information Services, World Wide Web Services, and Application Development Features.
+CGI is necessary because it allows IIS to execute PHP scripts and process the data that makes the osTicket application function.
 </p>
 <br />